walwalwalides/notiTask/README.md

 `notiTask` is a Android app relate to the Cloud Database "Firebase",in there are stored all users information.
-This App is joint with a web application call notiTaskWeb With notiTaskWeb you can see live all users states and send for each choosed user a app notofication. the notiTask notification work continually as remote service that mean you get the benefits of a good reachability.
+This App is joint with a web application call notiTaskWeb With notiTaskWeb you can see live all users states and send for each choosed user a app notofication.
+The notiTask notification work continually as remote service that mean you get the benefits of a good reachability.

 <p align="center">
   <img src=img/notiTask_mobile_1.png />